Theatre in the Rough

 In the early months of 2010 Reg Yorke was approached by the Artistic Director, Chris Fittock, of a Sefton theatre organisation called ‘Theatre in the Rough’ to assist that group with information about early flying at Freshfield.
-The theatre group, set up to provide opportunities for young writers and actors between the ages of 13 and 25 through a programme of workshops including playwriting tuition, theatre trips and co-
+The theatre group, set up to provide opportunities for young writers and actors between the ages of 13 and 25 through a programme of workshops including playwriting tuition, theatre trips and co-operation with community professionals, had already performed fourteen playlets by thirteen new writers at the Southport Arts Centre in 2009.

 This year they were undertaking research on ‘Sefton’s Hidden History’ and, in particular, three historical projects, namely, ‘Early Flying at Freshfield’, ‘Sefton and the American Civil War’ and ‘The Crossens Canoe’.
 Information gathered on each project would be mediated through the imaginations of the young theatre writers and the finished playlets performed by the actors before live audiences at the Unity Theatre, Liverpool, over two nights in April, 2011.